Skip to content

 In this article, we aim to assess the historical impacts of different funding strategies for private debt commitments and the effect of allocation sizing on a total portfolio’s risk and return.

-Funding an allocation to private debt
+Funding an Allocation to Private Debt

 To start our analysis, we created a historical base case portfolio, composed of 60% global public equities (represented by the MSCI ACWI Net Total Return Index) and 40% fixed income (represented by the Bloomberg Barclays US Aggregate Bond Index).
 Since the launch of the Preqin Private Debt Index in Q4 2001 to Q2 2023, this more traditional portfolio would have delivered an annualized return of 6.0% with a standard deviation of 10.7% (Exhibit 1).
 Note that the private markets indices used below are composed of individual funds and calculated net of fees, and it is not possible to invest in an index.